 At each of the Seven Sacred Sisters shrines we visit we will trace the roots of the annual pilgrimage tied to that site as form of devotion, the traditional offerings made there as well as learn an ancient song or prayer associated with this particular Madonna.
 Some of these annual pilgrimages have been going on for so many millenia, their origins are blurred…it may have begun to honor the diety of the forest, a river, a rock, a tree, a sacred mountain or a thaumaturgic deity.

-Gail Faith Edwards is an internationally respected herbalist and author with ancestral roots in the Cilento.
+Gail Faith Edwards is an internationally respected herbalist and author with deep ancestral roots in the Cilento.
 She leads journeys in Southern Italia twice a year.